towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Special Safari Event**
 A new NPC can be utilized in the Safari Zone Gate after beating the Elite-4.
 Talk to him to toggle special parameters that have the following effects on the Safari Zone:
-1 - All pokemon encountered will have DVs of 8 or more.
+1 - All pokemon encountered will have above-average DVs.
 2 - There is a rare chance for any non-legendary pokemon to appear.

 **Random Battle Generator and the M.GENE**
 There is a sketchy guy added to the west-east underground path.
 After the Elite-4 are beaten, he will offer to engage you in randomized battles.
 Win 5 matches in a row against him without leaving the area to get the new M.GENE item.
-The M.Gene can be used on a pokemon out of battle in order to re-randomize its DVs with values of at least 8.
+The M.Gene can be used on a pokemon out of battle in order to re-randomize its DVs with above-average values.

 **Mirror Match Battle Generator**
 A pokemaniac with a flair for theatrics has been added to the north-south underground path.